robertobastone/ICE/README.md

  which is commonly used to fit pandemics growth and the parameters that define the function are stored in the csv file "results.csv".

- As of 29th March, the results show that:
+ As of 4th of April, the results show that:
- - a = 95000 ± 2000
+ - a = 135900 ± 1500
- - b = 710 ± 60
+ - b = 790 ± 50
- - c = 0.181 ± 0.003
+ - c = 00.177 ± 0.002

 # Disclaimers

 ## Dataset
 It is imperative to stress that the data regarding the cured must be fully understood.
 The italia "Protezione Civile" considers as "cured", those who have healed (i.e. tested negative for CoViD-19 twice) or have been discharged (i.e. have been tested negative for the virus once), and which does not mean the person is indeed cured) [3].

 ## Purpose
-This is not meant to be a predictive model, I would not dare to be so arrogant to even think my simple model could predict when Italy will reach the apex of the so well known "curve" of contagions.
+This is not meant to be a predictive model, I would not dare to be so arrogant to even think my simple model could predict when Italy will reach the apex of the well known "curve".
 It is simply a way for me to cope and rationalize this pandemic.

 # Milestones
 1. March, 14 2020: